Mission San José (California): California statehood (1850–1890)

-The 20th century and beyond (1900–present)
+20th century and beyond (1900–present)

 The original mission complex consisted of over 100 adobe buildings.
 Restoration efforts by the Native Sons of the Golden West in 1915 and 1950 saved the surviving portion of the Mission wing and converted it into a museum, set in the gracious surroundings of flowers and palm trees.
 In 1956, the town of Mission San José incorporated with four others to become the City of Fremont.
 Plans to reconstruct the church of Mission San José were launched in 1973.
 The Victorian-style rectory was relocated to nearby Anza Street and the Gothic-style wooden church was moved to San Mateo where it has been restored as a house of worship by an Anglican church group.
 After extensive archaeological excavations and planning, construction began in 1982 on a replica of the 1809 adobe church.
 Work was completed and the facility rededicated on June 11, 1985.
 The walls vary in thickness from 4 to 5 ft.
 Old timbers and rawhide thongs demonstrate the practicality of the Padres who, having no iron nails for building, substituted the leather laces.
 Consequently, the lumber used in the reconstruction has been given a hand-hewn appearance.

 With its "simple and forthright" exterior, the Mission church stands as a tribute to those whose efforts made this dream come true.
 The richly decorated interior follows the descriptions in the historic inventories of the 1830s.
 The crystal chandeliers are copies of period pieces similar to ones listed in the old church inventories.
 Two of the original statues have been placed on the two side altars.
 Ecce Homo, a figure of Christ clothed in a scarlet robe and crowned with thorns, stands on a balcony above one of the side altars.
 The other statue of Saint Bonaventure was carved from wood and then painted.
 The original baptismal font of hammered copper on a turned wood base has been returned to the church, as has the bell wheel used by the Ohlones during the sacred parts of the Mass.